yk-liu/yk-liu.github.io/_posts/2018-08-20-Vectors-and-N-Forms-on-Manifold/2018-08-20-Vectors-and-N-Forms-on-Manifold.md

 Obviously, once the vector is in an ambient space, it can be represented by a tuple of numbers.
 How to represent a vector although "it can be represented by a tuple of numbers"?
 There will be different basis on each point of a manifold and

 ## Vector is a (differential) operator

+*After I have finished writing this section, I stumbled on* [[A. Mishchenko and A. Fomenko's book](https://archive.org/details/MishchenkoFomenkoACourseOfDifferentialGeometryAndTopology)] *and they really excelled at introducing the vectors in a natural way.
+You should check it out.*

 The word "tangent" cries for taking derivatives.
 Besides, the naïve vector-as-arrow picture lacks necessary algebraic tools to perform calculations with.